rmansillal/Bundle-Entropy/README.md

 ### A. Postgres Aggregate Functions

-* #### The proposed *Bundle Entropy*
+* #### *Bundle Entropy (BE)*

-  Bundle Entropy (formula 9 in the paper) is implemented as a custom postgres aggregrate function.
+  The proposed Bundle Entropy (formula 9 in the paper) is implemented as a custom postgres aggregrate function.
 The implementation to copy and paste into psql can be found in: [https://colab.research.google.com/drive/1zBE4DpumMtQKRk3yYY2QOiGS7WUnVSEe](https://colab.research.google.com/drive/1zBE4DpumMtQKRk3yYY2QOiGS7WUnVSEe?usp=sharing)

 * #### *Basket Revealed Entropy (BRE)*